Examples of good brand names: Some of the most successful brand names ever

 Slack Logo

-Among the buzzing digital communication platforms, Slack has carved a niche for itself.
+Slack has carved a niche for itself among the buzzing digital communication platforms.
 The name may initially seem like a colloquial term alluding to relaxation or short-term respite, but it has a deeper meaning.
 If you delve into its acronym, it stands for “Searchable Journal of All Conversations and Knowledge.”
-This highlights the core functionality of the platform in the best possible way: a centralized hub where conversations and information are easily accessible and searchable.
+This highlights the platform’s core functionality in the best possible way: a centralized hub where conversations and information are easily accessible and searchable.

-As a comprehensive communication tool, it simultaneously reminds users of the platform’s commitment to creating a relaxed atmosphere that makes collaboration efficient and enjoyable.
-Such is the dual meaning of the name “Slack” – both as a repository of knowledge and as a platform that promotes ease of communication for its users.
+As a comprehensive communication tool, Slack simultaneously reminds users of the platform’s commitment to creating a relaxed atmosphere that makes collaboration efficient and enjoyable.
+Thus, Slack has a dual meaning: as a repository of knowledge and a platform that promotes ease of communication for its users.

 Smuckers